hassio-addons/addon-tailscale/tailscale/DOCS.md

 **Note:** _You should not use any port number in the URL that you used previously to access Home Assistant.
 Tailscale Proxy works on the default HTTPS port 443._

+### Option: `snat_subnet_routes`

+This option allows subnet devices to see the traffic originating from the subnet router, and this simplifies routing configuration.

+When not set, this option is enabled by default.

+To support advanced [Site-to-site networking][tailscale_info_site_to_site] (eg. to traverse multiple networks), you can disable this functionality.
+But do it only when you really understand why you need this.

 ### Option: `tags`